NEWS CENTER

 Browse our news stories on our cutting-edge research, alumni and student accomplishments, and resources to help educators and counselors around Oregon and beyond!

-Subscribe to our email newsletter at the bottom of the page to have updates sent directly to you.
+Subscribe to our email newsletter in our footer to have updates sent directly to you.

 The multi-million dollar National Science Foundation grant will help support innovation and entrepreneurship across Pacific Northwest universities.

-Eight Matallana, a College of Education Master's student in Counseling in Clinical Mental Health discusses her recent selection as a Master's Fellow to the National Board for Certified Counselors Minority Fellowship Program; and her work to improve mental healthcare supports for PGM and LGBTQIA2S+ communities and education pertaining to psychedelic-assisted therapy in Oregon.
+Eight Matallana, a College of Education Master's student in Counseling in Clinical Mental Health discusses her recent selection as a Master's Fellow and education about psychedelic-assisted therapy in Oregon.

 Dr. James Geisler, a graduate of the Doctor of Philosophy in Counseling program, is the author of a new mental health workbook designed to assist undergrads adapt to college life.